 Which Platforms/networks for exchange of experiences and for harmonisation in AAS exist in your country/Region?
+At international level:

 What is your role in the platform/network?
 See above

 What other mechanisms would improve information sharing, alignment and harmonisation in AAS?